RSGInc/bca4abm/docs/index.rst

   * highway noise reductions by link
   * vehicle operating cost reductions by link

+Refer to the :ref:`resources` page for more information on the ABM and trip-based model example projects.

 The tool is especially useful for auditing results from travel models.
 The benefits calculator provides a tremendous amount of information that is converted into easily understandable units such as minutes and dollars.
 This helps to illuminate model system components, relationships, and their sensitivities.